WHITE BOARD WORKSHOP

 Finding Investors on Social Media

-If you’re raising equity capital for real estate projects, especially if you operate an online platform of any kind, there’s a very good chance you maintain some kind of social media presence.
-Every social media platform has the ultimate goal of connecting you with people who may be interested in what you offer or the content you post, and this applies just as readily to real estate syndication.
+Suppose you’re raising equity capital for real estate projects.
+In that case, especially if you operate an online platform of any kind, there’s a very good chance you maintain some kind of social media presence.
+Every social media platform has the ultimate goal of connecting you with people interested in what you offer or the content you post.
+The same applies to real estate syndication just as readily.

 All social media platforms offer you access to different people under different circumstances.
-While two platforms may be similar, none are identical.
-This is an advantage to you, as you can choose the best social network for your style of posting, your investor avatar, and your company’s exact value proposition.
+While two platforms may be similar, none are identical, which is a clear advantage to you.
+You can choose the best social network for your style of posting, your investor avatar, and your company’s exact value proposition.

-By understanding the strengths of each platform, you can pick your battles carefully and post the right content to the right place.
-You should absolutely be posting different content to each platform, especially the Big 4, listed below, if you want to optimize your social media presence and attract investors to your projects.
+By understanding each platform's strengths, you can pick your battles carefully and post the right content to the right place.
+You should post different content to each platform.
+If you want to optimize your social media presence and attract investors to your projects, you should especially post to the Big 4 social media giants.

 FREE education and insights delivered right to your inbox